jvitor3/CRoS-NDN/README.md

 SIMULATION

-Use the python scripts to run simulatinons.
+Use the python scripts to run simulations.